them-es/Billy/readme.txt

 == Description ==

-This plugin helps you speed-up your billing process, from creating invoices or quotes, minimizing any potential errors to getting paid faster.
+This plugin helps you to speed up your billing process, from creating invoices and quotes, minimizing any potential errors to getting paid faster.
-Create an electronic invoice, a quote or accounting records in just a matter of minutes with the block-based WordPress editor.
+Electronic invoices, quotes and accounting records can be set up in just a matter of minutes.
 Invoice numbers are generated automatically in unique and sequential order.
 For convenience reasons the totals of the table rows are calculated in _What You See Is What You Get_ real-time.
 Global settings like your name, your address, the invoice number format, tax rates and the currency can be defined in the Customizer.
-The post header can be branded with your logo.
-Any frontend styles will be inherited from the theme, so please make sure the theme installed on your site fully supports the Block editor.
+The header can be branded with your logo.
+Any frontend styles will be inherited from the theme, so please make sure the theme installed on your site fully supports the block editor.

 Emoji icon used in teaser © Google ([Apache License 2.0](https://github.com/googlefonts/noto-emoji/blob/main/svg/LICENSE "Apache License 2.0"))